Arkansas 100, Northwestern State 92

 Arkansas led 26-23 with seven minutes left in the first half before hitting five consecutive shots from the field, including a pair of Madden 3-pointers, en route to a 48-39 halftime advantage.
 Qualls’ dunk early in the second half pushed Arkansas’ lead to 12 points before Northwestern State scored seven consecutive points to begin closing the gap.

-GAME NOTEBOOK: Arkansas extended its winning streak at Bud Walton Arena to 14 games. … Portis recorded his sixth consecutive game with at least 18 points and seven rebounds. … West, who led the nation at 8.6 assists coming in, scored five points during a game-opening 7-0 run for Northwestern State.
+GAME NOTEBOOK: Arkansas extended its winning streak at Bud Walton Arena to 14 games. … Portis recorded his sixth consecutive game with at least 18 points and seven rebounds. … West, who averaged a nation’s best 8.6 assists coming in, scored five points during a game-opening 7-0 run for Northwestern State.